top of page

 Elizabeth Willis Stevens' parents were Richard Willis (born Aug.8, 1759 in Dorchester Co.
 MD and died Feb.14,1823 in Caroline Co.
 MD.) and Bethany Britannia Gootee (born in 1763 in Dorchester Co.
 MD and died Jan.3, 1826 in New Castle, Delaware).
 Bethany's parents were John Gootee and Elizabeth Pritchett (who are also ancestors in my Turner-Gootee line).
 Also, one of Bethany's grandchildren, Susan Willis (daughter of Bethany's daughter, Dorcas Willis), married William Turner.
 They are the family that took in Elizabeth Bland's daughter, Mary Jane, after Thomas Bland's death and are probably her relatives.
 Nevertheless, the Turner marriage adds endogamy that could account for most or all of my DNA matches on the Willis side.

 The father of Jonathan Stevens is documented as William Stevens, who was born on June 30, 1725 in Talbot Co., Maryland (per Maryland Birth & Christenings, 1650-1995) and died in 1790 in Caroline Co., Maryland.
 The St. Peter's Talbot co.
 MD parish records of William's birth lists his parents as William Stevens (Sr.) and Julianah.
 The Sept.
 23, 1724 Talbot Co.
 MD marriage records for William Stevens Sr. and Juliana show that her name was Juliana Thomas. (see below for further details on the Thomas lineage.)
 However, as there were a number of individuals in the area named William Stevens, we cannot be certain that the William, son of William and Juliana Stevens, who is listed in the 1725 St. Peter's Talbot co.
 MD parish records is Jonathan's grandfather.
-Some Ancestry.com trees (without adequate supporting evidence) offer a different set of parents for William Stevens Jr, listing his parents as Jonathan Stevens and Anoday Adria Benthall .
+Some Ancestry.com trees (without adequate supporting evidence) offer a different set of parents for William Stevens Jr, listing his parents as Jonathan Stevens and Anoday Adria Benthall.
 This couple married in 1730 and had at least three children: William (ca,1733-1790), John (ca. 1733-1793) and Azel Sr. (1747-1824).
 If this descendency is correct it would mean that Azel and Jonathan were brothers.

 Mary Poole (1733-1795) was the wife of William Stevens (Jr.).
 One online report states that they were married in Spotsylvania, VA in 1763 and while I haven't been able to locate this marriage record, the location makes sense because Mary was born and raised in Spotsylvania where her parents lived.
 Mary's parents, George Poole (1704-Feb.29, 1743) and Elizabeth Rogers (1711-1799), married in Spotsylvania, VA in 1728.
 George Poole left a will, probated in 1744, in which he identifies his wife as Elizabeth, names two sons, Micajah and Thomas, several grandchildren and six daughters: Ann, Milley, Joanna, Sarah, Elizabeth and "Mary, wife of William Stevens."
 Elizabeth Rogers Poole wrote her will in Spotsylvania in Dec.1798 and it was probated the following year.
 William (Jr,) and Mary Stevens' seven known children, as recorded in Easton, MD handwritten birth records (Maryland Birth & Christenings; 1650-1995), were: Ann (b.1765), Jonathan (1768-1790), James (b.1770), Sarah (1773-1850), Mary (1775-1811), Rachel (1778-1853), and Rhoda (1784-1863).
 I have DNA matches to three of these sisters of Jonathan, including a 21 cM match to Rhoda Stevens.

-The parents of William Stevens Sr. are thought to be John Stevens (1684-1742) and Elizabeth Allcock (b.1687).
+(b.1687).
 Quaker meeting notes from July 1709 record the couple's intention to marry which was made before the congregation at the Tuccaho Meeting House in Talbot Co.
 MD.
 I have not found a will or other records which name William as their son, so he must be considered the end of the known Stevens line.

 2. The second possible father of Elizabeth Stevens Bland is John Stevens' father, Jonathan Stevens, who was born March 21, 1768 in Talbot, Maryland and died in ca. 1829 in Caroline Co., MD.
 The date of Jonathan's birth and the names of his parents are given in the U.S., Quaker Meeting Records, 1681-1935.)
 He married Frances Hignutt (ca. 1770-1829) on Sept.12, 1789 in Caroline Co., MD.
 Their known children were: Noah (1790–1850), John (ca.1785-after 1850) who married Elizabeth Willis, Mary Ann (1807–1873), and Sarah "Sally" (1808–1866).
 Quaker meeting records show that both Jonathan and his parents were Quakers.
 Jonathan's 1768 birth records from Easton, MD, show the names of his parents as William and Mary Stevens (Maryland Birth & Christenings, 1650-1995).
 We know that his mother was Mary Poole because the 1743 will of Mary's father, George Poole, mentions his daughter, "Mary, the wife of William Stevens."

-If Jonathan and Frances Stevens were Elizabeth's parents, Elizabeth would be their youngest child, born 2-5 years after Sarah (b.1808) when Frances was around age 40.
-If Elizabeth was born in 1813 then she does does not match the 1810-20 census profiles for Jonathan Stevens of Caroline Co.
+was born in 1813 then she does does not match the 1810-20 census profiles for Jonathan Stevens of Caroline Co.
 MD.
 However, if Elizabeth was born in 1810 and appears as a newborn in the census taken on Aug.6, 1810, then she does match their profile.
 In the 1810 census, Jonathan's household shows 3 females under 10, and Jonathan has only two known daughters under 10 (Mary Ann and Sarah), so Elizabeth could be the third female of that age.
 However, in the 1820 census, there are only 2 young females, age 10-15, which leaves open the question of what happened to the third female (possibilities: the 3rd female died, she was still alive but wasn't counted in the census, or was staying with a relative).
 Jonathan does not appear in the 1830 Maryland census, although the household of his daughter, Mary Ann, who married Joseph Richardson (b.1802) shows an older male, age 60-69, who could be the widower Jonathan staying with them.
 Otherwise the evidence would suggest that both Jonathan and Frances Stevens died before 1830.

 The parents of Jonathan's wife, Frances Hignutt, are thought to be Daniel R. Hignutt (born ca.1745 in Caroline Co., Maryland and died there in 1808) and Sarah Dawson (ca.1750-1809).
 Daniel Hignutt left an 1808 will which names his wife Sarah and names two daughters: Nancy Morris and Sarah Peters, but does not name Francis.
 However, I have 5 DNA matches to Daniel Hignutt (three matches through his son, Emanuel Hignutt and another through Mary Ann Richardson).
 Daniel's father was James Hignutt (1707-1768) of Caroline Co.
 MD, whose 1768 will names Daniel as one of his three sons, but doesn't mention his wife (which implies that she might already be deceased).
 James' wife (Daniel's mother) is listed on most Ancestry.com trees as Mary Elizabeth Morgan (1707-1771), but as there is no marriage record or other clear evidence to support this, Daniel's mother's identity remains uncertain.